 Love of America and devotion to our country depend upon a thorough appreciation of the ideals, principles, and traditions that have made our country strong.
-Historic Trails Award requirements emphasize cooperation between historic societies and Boy Scout, Varsity Scout, and Venturer units.
-A unit should establish a close relationship a local society as soon as possible when planning a historic activity - most communities have such societies.
+Historic Trails Award requirements emphasize cooperation between historic societies and Cub Scout, Boy Scout, Varsity Scout, Venturing, and Sea Scout units.
+Scouts should establish a close relationship with a local society as soon as possible when planning a historic activity - most communities have such societies.

 Reports from many units indicate that these societies have been eager to offer their cooperation by

 - Suggesting trails or sites that are suitable for unit historic activities and exploration

 - Providing Scouts with historic information about the trails or sites

 - Offering guidance to units during restoration and marking projects

 - Financing the cost of materials used by Scouts for restoration and marking projects

 - Staging historic pageants and ceremonies with Scout participation